cyb3rmik3/mdo-dailyhealthchecks/README.md

-# 🛡️ Defender for Office 365 – Daily Health Check Guide
+# 🛡️ Defender for Office 365 – Daily Health Checks Guide

 ## 📌 Overview
 This repository provides guidance and practical steps for implementing a **Defender for Office 365 (MDO) operational motion**, with a strong focus on **daily health checks**.